MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 Once your app has been configured to query for updates against the App Center server, you can begin releasing updates to it.
 In order to provide both simplicity and flexibility, the App Center CLI includes three different commands for releasing updates:

-1. [General](#releasing-updates-general) - Releases an update to the App Center server that was generated by an external tool or build script (e.g. a Gulp task, the `react-native bundle` command).
+1. [General](#releasing-updates-general) - Releases an update to the App Center server that was generated by an external tool or build script (for example, a Gulp task, the `react-native bundle` command).
 This provides the most flexibility in terms of fitting into existing workflows, since it strictly deals with CodePush-specific step, and leaves the app-specific compilation process to you.

 2. [React Native](#releasing-updates-react-native) - Performs the same functionality as the general release command, but also handles the task of generating the updated app contents for you (JS bundle and assets), instead of requiring you to run both `react-native bundle` and then `appcenter codepush release`.